Hurricane Sandy: New York

 Governor Andrew Cuomo declared a statewide state of emergency and asked for a pre-disaster declaration on October 26, which President Obama signed later that day.
 By October 27, major carriers canceled all flights into and out of JFK, LaGuardia, and Newark-Liberty airports, and Metro North and the Long Island Rail Road suspended service.
 The Tappan Zee Bridge was closed, and later the Brooklyn Battery Tunnel and Holland Tunnel were also closed.
 On Long Island, an evacuation was ordered for South Shore, including areas south of Sunrise Highway, north of Route 25A, and in elevations of less than 16 ft above sea level on the North Shore.
 In Suffolk County, mandatory evacuations were ordered for residents of Fire Island and six towns.
 Most schools closed in Nassau and Suffolk counties on October 29.

 New York City began taking precautions on October 26.
 Governor Cuomo ordered the closure of MTA and its subway on October 28, and the MTA suspended all subway, bus, and commuter rail service beginning at 2300 UTC.
 After Hurricane Irene nearly submerged subways and tunnels in 2011, entrances and grates were covered just before Sandy, but were still flooded.
 PATH train service and stations as well as the Port Authority Bus Terminal were shut down in the early morning hours of October 29.

 Later on October 28, officials activated the coastal emergency plan, with subway closings and the evacuation of residents in areas hit by Hurricane Irene in 2011.
 More than 76 evacuation shelters were open around the city.
-On October 29, Mayor Michael Bloomberg ordered public schools closed and called for a mandatory evacuation of Zone A, which comprised areas near coastlines or waterways.
+On October 28, Mayor Michael Bloomberg ordered that all public schools be closed on Monday and announced a mandatory evacuation of Zone A, which comprised areas near coastlines or waterways.
 Additionally, 200 National Guard troops were deployed in the city.
 NYU Langone Medical Center canceled all surgeries and medical procedures, except for emergency procedures.
 Additionally, one of NYU Langone Medical Center's backup generators failed on October 29, prompting the evacuation of hundreds of patients, including those from the hospital's various intensive care units.
-U.S. stock trading was suspended for October 29–30.
+U.S. stock trading was suspended for October 29 to 30.